Location: South-Eastern Romania, between the Danube and the Black Sea

 As part of the Romanian Kingdom, the region developed rapidly.
-Constanta becoming the most important port of the country and a truly cosmopolitan place in the early 20th century.
+Constanta became the most important port of the country and a truly cosmopolitan place in the early 20th century.

-Dobrogea was one of the most multicultural parts of Romania, at least until the mid-20th century.
-In 1930, 44,2% of its population was Romanian, 22,8% Bulgarian, 18,5% were Turks, 2,7% Tatars, 3,4% Germans and to a smaller extent Greeks.
-At the time, Dobrogea was one of the most multicultural spaces of the continent, with a rich diversity of languages, religions and customs.
+Until the mid-20th century, Dobrogea was one of the most multicultural corners of Romania.
+In 1930, 44,2% of its population was Romanian, 22,8% Bulgarian, 18,5% Turk, 2,7% Tatars, 3,4% Germans, and to a smaller extent Greeks.
+At the time, Dobrogea was one of the most multicultural spaces of the continent, with a rich diversity of languages, religions, and customs.
 (Source: Romania tara de frontiera a Europei by Lucian Boia, Humanitas, 2007).

-While the communist regime did all it could to diminish this cultural diversity and partially succeeded, you can still feel the multicultural diversity when it comes to tasting delicious local foods like ‘suberek’, ‘borek’, ‘kobete’ or ‘giudem’ you can find in major beach cities like Mangalia and Constanta.
+While the communist regime did all it could to diminish this cultural diversity and partially succeeded, you can still taste delicious local foods like suberek, borek, kobete, or giudem you can find in major beach cities like Mangalia and Constanta.